Synopsys Commits to Advancing IC Design Talent and Chip Development in Vietnam

 Deirdre Hanford

-Sep 18, 2023 / 3 min read
+Nov 16, 2023 / 4 min read

 In our smart everything world, we continue demanding greater capabilities from silicon chips for the increasingly smarter applications we rely on daily.
 Yet, a significant semiconductor engineering talent gap looms across the globe, threatening to stall the pace of innovation.
 Synopsys is committed to fostering a globally diverse supply of semiconductor industry talent and resources.
 To this end, our latest collaboration is with Vietnam, a nation that we have long believed holds great promise as an important part of the global semiconductor supply chain.

-“This is a time of unprecedented opportunity for Synopsys as semiconductor R&D continues unabated to harness AI and to capture the many opportunities in a world of 'Smart Everything',” said Joachim Kunkel, GM of the Solutions Group at Synopsys, who participated in the Vietnam delegation visit.
+“This is a time of unprecedented opportunity for Synopsys as semiconductor R&D continues unabated to harness AI and to capture the many opportunities in a world of 'Smart Everything',” said Joachim Kunkel, GM of the Solutions Group at Synopsys, who participated in the Vietnam delegation visit in September.
 “Not only is Synopsys a catalyst for chip innovation, we are also committed to ensuring a strong, global semiconductor ecosystem.
 This includes our commitment to the growth and development of our critical industry in Vietnam.”

 Serving as a Trusted Advisor to the Vietnam Semiconductor Industry